I’m sure all of you have heard about the Keto Diet before; it’s been around for a long time and absolutely has a ton of hype around it still.

 For those who don’t know what a Keto Diet is, it’s simple.

-You consume a high fat, moderate protein, low carb diet.
+You consume high fat, moderate protein, and low carbs.

 The major benefits I’ve found when doing the Keto Diet are: